VENEZUELA: An Introduction

 Corporate and Merger & Acquisitions

-As of 2020, some changes in public policy have had a positive impact on the corporate environment, thus contributing to certain recovery signals in the economy.
-For example, there have been changes in relation to the lifting of the exchange control regime, a flexibilisation towards price control regulations, the eventual possibility of minimising the sanctions regime imposed by OFAC, among others.
+Since 2020, some changes in public policy have had a positive impact on the business environment, contributing to certain recovery signals in the economy.
+For example, there have been changes relating to the lifting of the exchange control regime, a flexibilisation of price control regulations, the possible minimisation of the sanctions regime imposed by OFAC, among others.
+Investors and entrepreneurs in areas such as hospitality, food, telecom, tech, commerce among others, have seen their market opportunities improved.

 Banking and Finance